hyperknot/openfreemap/README.md

 ### Domains

+.org - not hosted through CloudFlare

 .com - hosted through CloudFlare - serving the public buckets

-.org - not hosted through CloudFlare

 ### What about PMTiles?

-I would have loved to use PMTiles; they are a brilliant idea!
+I would have loved to use PMTiles; they are a brilliant idea for serverless map hosting!

-Unfortunately, making range requests in 80 GB files just doesn't work in production.
-It is fine for files smaller than 500 MB, but it has terrible latency and caching issues for full planet datasets.

-If PMTiles implements splitting to <10 MB files, it can be a valid alternative to running servers.
+Unfortunately, cloud platforms can be prohibitively expensive for production usage of map tiles, as map tiles are only 405 bytes on average.
+This means 1 TB of traffic = 2.7 billion requests.

+##### How much would that cost?

+Cloudflare => **\$977** for requests (you have to pay for requests even on public buckets; only traffic is free) AWS S3 => **at least \$1717** in AWS fees (\$542 for Lambda + \$1085 for S3 requests + \$90 for egress costs)

+Moreover, range requests on Cloudflare have terrible latency.

 ## Contributing